thomas-hy-zheng/thomas-hy-zheng.github.io/_pages/01_Research.md

 ---
 layout: page
-title: Research
+title: Machine Learning Projects
 permalink: /research/
 usemathjax: true
 ---
-Here are some interesting research projects.
+Here are some interesting research projects in machine learning and statistics.

 ### Consistency Results in Estimating the Number of Clusters
 *Supervised by A/Prof Clara Grazian*.